pangtengg/HouseRentalMgtSystem/README.md

 Description:

 This is a Data Structures & Algorithms group project.
 It is a Property or House Rental Management System that helps manage property-related information, including tenant details, owner details, deposits, and overdue payments.
 The system is implemented in C++ and uses multiple classes to handle different aspects of property management.
+It uses linked-list, hash tables, arrays and bubble sort algorithm.

 Features:
 - Property Management: Handles property details and information.